victory

 Activities

-• Volunteer or participate in summer enrichment programs
+• Volunteer or pursue enriching summer programs

-• Begin tracking extracurriculars and awards
+• Begin tracking extracurriculars, awards, and achievements

 10